Transcript #78: Setting Expectations for Open Source Participation

 21:26 So people can basically have offline access to the videos and like sync up their account and then not depend upon being on the web or on the internet, right?

-21:33 So that's what I've been doing since I got back from PyCon, is building that.
+21:33 So that's what I've been doing since I got back from PyCon.

-21:44 'Cause one is on the Windows machine, one is on my Mac, and it was easier to just do that, right?
+21:44 Because one is on the Windows machine and one is on my Mac, and it was easier to just do that, right?

-21:50 And so I'm like, I'm just gonna fire up ngrok, and then I can actually do the same thing I showed you about.
+21:50 And so I'm like, I'm just going to fire up Ngrok, and then I can actually do the same thing I told you about.

 21:54 I can actually step through as the Windows app is interacting with the service that ultimately makes its way back over HTTPS onto my local machine.

-22:04 - I got exposed to ngrok by a coworker, and I hadn't seen it before, and I was like, oh, well, that's, you know, that's pretty awesome.
+22:04 I got exposed to Ngrok by a coworker, and I hadn't seen it before, and I was like, oh, well, that's pretty awesome.

 22:24 And I'm not ready to publish what I've done to the internet, to staging and mess everyone else up.

-22:33 Instead of just doing like a screen share, you can go, well, just go to this URL and you can run it on my machine, which is incredible for a quick iteration of design and development.
+22:32 Instead of just doing like a screen share, you can go, well, just go to this URL, and you can run it on my machine, which is incredible for a quick iteration of design and development.

-22:43 - I just saw an interesting application for ngrok, maybe like the weekend right before PyCon, some friends who run a group here in town called Girls Coding Club, they were doing a sort of a tutorial session.
+22:44 Maybe like the weekend right before PyCon, some friends who run a group here in town called Girls Coding Club, they were doing sort of a tutorial session.

-22:53 And so you got people sort of learning how to build basic web applications.
+22:53 And so you've got people sort of learning how to build basic web applications.

 23:08 So it's also really good for tutorials, yeah.